PaperMtn/slack-watchman/docs/rules.md

 **Scope**
 This is what Slack should look for: messages or files.
 You can also use both, with each on its own line

+**File Type**
+This is an optional field.
+Can be used to search for files and only match certain types.
+E.g. looking for the search term `CV` in the name of files of the type `docx`

+[This page from Slack](https://api.slack.com/types/file) details the available filetypes.

+If you are not searching files, or aren't bothered about file type, leave this blank.

 **Test cases**
 These test cases are used to check that the regex pattern works.
 Each rule should have at least one match (pass) and one fail case.